Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12 (High)

 **Mitigation**: Ignition is by modified kitchen lighter.
 Is on the end of a long wire, allowing everyone to stand well clear of the explosion (energy dissipates as r².
 A sound muffler can be attached to the top of the column.
-Demonstrator should use ear defenders as hearing protection, especially if demonstrating this for a long time.
+Demonstrator should use ear defenders as hearing protection, especially if demonstrating this for a long time).

 Use less gas if the explosions are too loud.

 Seek GP’s advice in the event of injury.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 3 (Low)
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 <br/>